 I have been a Clinical Supervisor since 2013 and consider mentoring clinicians as they develop their clinical voice and style to be an honor.
 As an AAMFT Approved Supervisor, I value both professional and personal growth and utilize the self-of-the therapist model in my work with supervisees.

-Currently, in addition to maintaining my private practice, I am the Clinical Director of a group practice, Collaborative Insight Counseling Associates.
+Currently, in addition to maintaining my private practice, I am the Clinical Director of a group psychotherapy practice in Boston, MA, Collaborative Insight Counseling Associates.

 adolescents ages 13+